Plots allelic data as a grid of coloured rectangles.

 This function plots alleles (colours), which are observed in different episodes (columns), on different markers (rows), with episodes grouped by person.
 Per-person episodes are plotted from left to right in chronological order.
 If multiple alleles are detected for a marker within an episode, the corresponding grid element is subdivided vertically into different colours.

 By default, markers are ordered lexicographically.
-If fs
+If fs is provided,

-markers are ordered to match the order within fs
+markers are ordered to match the order within fs.

 The legend depicts the alleles for each marker in the same vertical order as